 These inputs could be internal alarm-generated, or external, such as that from third-party situational awareness software or traveler software; however Sanofi is a pharmaceutical company, not a software company, and Kent says it was hesitant to develop and enhance a software product like GEM unless there was no alternative to meet its needs.

-The alternative presented itself in SureView Systems, which, with its roots in alarm monitoring software, had recently broadened its product line to extend alarm management into security information management.
+The alternative presented itself in SureView Systems which, with its roots in alarm monitoring software, had recently broadened its product line to extend alarm management into security information management.
 Its Immix software platform, unlike GEM, is a .NET web-based system, requiring no client software to be installed on operator or supervisor PCs.
 The system consolidates all monitoring activities from any source including video surveillance, access control intrusion, two-way audio and GPS alarms.

 “The technologies in the marketplace today are limitless, but without process around the technology, it’s just a fancy gadget,” Patel explains.
 “Technology must be integrated into business processes to bring measurable and sustainable value to the enterprise.”

 Fortunately, SureView was able to leverage its existing relationship with Honeywell to develop the Pro-Watch integration.
-The net result is a system that provides operators with immediate notification of exception-based alarms from the Pro-Watch access control system, and then ties these events this into Sanofi’s other security systems, giving operators a complete situational awareness when responding to remote events.
+The net result is a system that provides operators with immediate notification of exception based alarms from the Pro-Watch access control system, and then ties these events this into Sanofi’s other security systems, giving operators a complete situational awareness when responding to remote events.

 “Having exception-based system alerts enables our operations team across the region to focus limited resources on critical and other priority events,” Washington explains.

-Other enhancements include automatically rolling over alarms to alternative operators, escalating alarms on operator demand, customized operator screen layouts, hyperlinks to pages with Sanofi’s own operator response scripts, reaction to email-generated alerts, and enterprise multi-site capability.
+Other enhancements implemented included automatically rolling over alarms to alternative operators, escalating alarms upon operator demand, customized operator screen layouts, hyperlinks to pages with Sanofi’s own operator response scripts, reaction to email-generated alerts, and enterprise multi-site capability.
 The Immix system is being rolled out by Sanofi this year as part of a larger implementation of Pro-Watch 4.0 and its Integration Kit, Honeywell’s platform to integrate diverse devices and systems.
 Additional systems, such as Lenel’s OnGuard legacy access control system, will be tied in as well.

 More on the Horizon

 What’s next on the agenda for the Sanofi security team?
-First, there is the completion of the North American access control integration; then, there is the matter of working towards a truly globally integrated system — a road that Genzyme has already traveled successfully.
+First, there is the completion of the North American access control integration; then, there is the not-so-trivial matter of working towards a truly globally integrated system — a road that Genzyme has already traveled successfully.
 Patel has been named to chair the company’s Center of Excellence for (Global) Security Technology, bringing past experiences and lessons learned to the table.
 There’s also the challenge of globally integrating the corporation’s diverse systems: “Today we are inventorying our global systems and looking for opportunities to replicate the success we’ve seen here,” Patel says.